 In accordance with tradition, Turkish coffee is not consumed at random intervals throughout the day.
 Instead, it is usually enjoyed in the morning and between noon meals.
 It’s not to say you can’t enjoy Turkish coffee at any time of day - it’s just that these are the times it was traditionally brewed and consumed.

-A properly brewed cup of Turkish coffee is able to hold onto its temperature much longer than a regular cup of coffee.
-This is primarily due to the fact that it is insulated with a thick layer of luxurious foam to the top, though the traditional shape of the Turkish coffee cup also helps.
+A properly brewed cup of Turkish coffee is able to hold onto its temperature quite longer than a regular cup of coffee.
+The main reason being that it is insulated with a thick layer of luxurious foam to the top, though the traditional shape of the Turkish coffee cup also helps.

-There’s an interesting theory which states that if a guest drinks the water served with Turkish coffee first, they are hungry.
+There’s a curious theory which states that if a guest drinks the water served with Turkish coffee first, they are hungry.
 Drinking the water after the coffee indicating that the guest is full.
 In reality, water is simply served with Turkish coffee to cleanse the palate before you drink it, in order to ensure you get the most enjoyment from its uniquely robust taste.

-Last up, serving lokum (a Turkish delight) alongside Turkish coffee is a longstanding tradition.
+Finally, serving lokum (a delicious Turkish delight) alongside Turkish coffee is a longstanding tradition.
 It’s also a way of gauging the satisfaction of your guests - those who eat the lokum are expressing satisfaction with your hospitality, those who leave it are said to be dissatisfied with the way you have hosted them!

-At Hayman’s online coffee store, you will find the best coffee beans in the world, including the legendary Jamaican Blue Mountain coffee, best Kona coffee Hawaii, and Panama Geisha coffee beans (also called Gesha coffee).
+At Hayman’s online coffee store, you will find the best coffee in the world, including the legendary Jamaican Blue Mountain coffee, best Kona coffee Hawaii produces, and Panama Geisha coffee beans (also called Gesha coffee).
 These spectacular arabica coffees are perfect for Turkish coffee brewing.
-Click here to order today and enjoy free worldwide shipping!
+Click here to order today, we are offering free worldwide shipping!